 Next, time the lag between steaming and return.
 Run the old boiler and begin timing when the header gets hot.
 Find how long it takes for the steam to work its way around the system and return as condensate.
 In a gravity-return system, feel the end of the furthest main and stop timing when it gets hot.
 In a system with a condensate pump, you’ll stop timing when the pump starts for the first time.
 Be aware that clogged returns, missing air vents, and poorly pitched pipes can affect a system’s time lag.

 Use the boiler manufacturer’s near-boiler piping diagrams.
 Nowadays, you have to consider near-boiler piping to be a part of the boiler because manufacturers depend on it to act as a separator for carry-over water.
 Check out the directions in their installation manuals and follow them exactly.
 Also, read what the manufacturer has to say about cleaning the boiler and the system and follow that as well.
-If you want to know more, you’ll find plenty in my book.
+And if you need more help,come back here.